mohzy83/NppMarkdownPanel/README.md

 Enabling this in the plugin's menu (Plugins -> NppMarkdownPanel) makes the preview panel stay in sync with the caret in the markdown document that is being edited.
 This is similar to the _Synchronize Vertical Scrolling_ option of Notepad++ for keeping two open editing panels scrolling together.

+### Synchronize with first visible line in editor

+When this option is enabled, the plugin ensures that the first visible line in the editor is also visible in the preview.
+(This is an alternative to _Synchronize viewer with caret position_)

 ## Version History

+### Version 0.7.1 (released 2022-12-27)

+- bug fixes
+	- Footnotes (links to footnotes) don't work #28
+	- Code fences not rendered for unknown languages (contributed by [rdipardo](https://github.com/rdipardo)) #55
+	- Errorhandling when libraries are missing #57
+	- Zoom label does not update on Settings panel init (contributed by [vinsworldcom](https://github.com/vinsworldcom)) #58
+	- Settings dialog should render only if visible (contributed by [vinsworldcom](https://github.com/vinsworldcom)) #66
+- features
+	- Synchronize with first visible line in editor #14
+    - Select/follow active editor pane when using mulitple editors #20
+	- YAML Frontmatter is rendered as code block #46
+	- Status bar to preview URLs for links (contributed by [vinsworldcom](https://github.com/vinsworldcom)) #60
+	- Save As toolbar button provides default directory and filename (contributed by [vinsworldcom](https://github.com/vinsworldcom)) #61
+	- Menu includes Help to access README / menu item order improved (contributed by [vinsworldcom](https://github.com/vinsworldcom)) #64

 ### Version 0.7.0 (released 2022-12-09)

 - dark mode support